IBSim/VirtualLab/docs/source/contributing.rst

 .. admonition:: Using custom startup scripts and custom_args

     The default arguments used by the template script are: '-m param_master -v param_var -s Simulation -p Project -I container_id'.
     If cmd_args is set it will override these.
-You can also set it to a empty string (i.e. "") to specify no arguments.
+You can also set it to an empty string (i.e. "") to specify no arguments.

 Ideally, we would like you to contribute your Container to the official IBSim repository on DockerHub.
-We keep all our DockerFiles in a separate `git repoisitory <https://github.com/IBSim/VirtualLab://github.com/IBSim/VirtualLab>`_ this is linked to DockerHub such that all we have to do is push our updated DockerFiles to that repo and it will automatically update and re-build the container on DockerHub.
+We keep all our DockerFiles in a separate `git repository <https://github.com/IBSim/VirtualLab://github.com/IBSim/VirtualLab>`_ this is linked to DockerHub such that all we have to do is push our updated DockerFiles to that repo and it will automatically update and re-build the container on DockerHub.
 To do this please contact us by raising an `issue on gitlab <https://gitlab.com/ibsim/virtuallab/-/issues/new>`_ with 'Type: Enhancement'.

 Contributing to VirtualLab
 **************************